How common is HIV among transgender people?

 Transgender, gender-nonconforming and nonbinary people have a higher rate of HIV than the population as a whole.
 However, accurate information about how many are affected has been scarce because of a lack of research and incomplete data collection.

-About 1.4 million people in the United States identify as transgender, according to the Williams Institute, a research center at the University of California at Los Angeles that focuses on on sexual orientation and gender identity law and public policy.
-This translates to 0.6% of the nation’s population of 332 million people.
+About 1.4 million people in the United States identify as transgender, according to the Williams Institute at the University of California at Los Angeles, which focuses on sexual orientation and gender identity law and public policy.

-Transgender people accounted for 2% of the new HIV cases reported in 2019—or 671 diagnoses out of the 36,801 new cases that year—according to the Centers for Disease Control and Prevention (CDC).
-Over half the diagnoses were among transgender women who were Black (46%) or Latina (35%).
-Transgender men accounted for 46 cases in 2019; most of these were among Black and Latino people.
+Transgender people accounted for 2% of new HIV diagnoses in 2019—or 671 out of the 36,801 new cases reported that year—according to the Centers for Disease Control and Prevention (CDC).
+Transgender men accounted for 46 of these cases.
+Most transgender women diagnosed with HIV were Black (46%) or Latina (35%).
+Among trans men, 41% were Black, 26% were Latino and 24% were white.
+Mostly newly diagnosed trans people were ages 13 to 24 (31%) or 25 to 34 (47%).

 Many older studies incorrectly classified transgender women as “men who have sex with men.”
 This lack of accurate historical data makes it difficult to know whether new cases of HIV are rising among trans women or whether rates have started to come down, as they have for most other population groups.
 More recent research does a better job of correctly classifying trans people by using a two-step method that asks their assigned sex at birth as well as their current gender identity.